jmantra/LogicalArdour/README.md

 # LogicalArdour
-Gives Ardour and Harrision Mixbus functionality like Garageband/Logic
+This is a project currently in development to give Ardour functionality similiar to Garageband/Logic Pro out of the box.